 - See why the Christmas Market in Munich is worth seeing!

-- Get your ultimate list of useful tips worth knowing before visiting Munich and everything you need to know about getting around in Munich or where to stay in Munich based on my 5 years visits to the town
+- Get your ultimate list of useful tips worth knowing before visiting Munich and everything you need to know about getting around in Munich or where to stay in Munich based on my 5 years of visits to the town

 - Take an epic day trip from Munich